Research flow-through location De Twirre

 Based on what laws and regulations is this allowed?

-The rijksoverheid has started a pilot with flow-through locations and the rijksoverheid has introduced the Spreading Act.
-So the Spreading Act is an important law in this issue.
+The rijksoverheid has made a scheme for setting up flow-through sites available to municipalities.
+In addition, the rijksoverheid has introduced the Spreading Act.
+Thus, the Spreading Act is an important law in this topic.
 In addition, all municipalities in the Netherlands are obliged to help people who have a residence permit find social housing.
 Municipalities have that obligation for all residents who qualify for social housing, and that includes status holders.
-Currently, the rijksoverheid is working on laws and regulations in the field of Asylum and Migration.
-As soon as something changes definitively, we will see what that means for us as a municipality.

 What is the difference between support and carrying capacity?

 When we look at the carrying capacity of a village, we mean whether there are enough facilities and whether the social basis is in good order.
 So whether there are stores, associations, family doctors, a school and companies where status holders can work or associations where they can do volunteer work.
-We also look to see if there are people in the village who can help these people get started.
+We also look at whether there are people in the village who can help these people get started.
 Support refers to residents' opinions.
 Do residents think a particular plan is a good idea or not?
 Support is difficult to measure, however, because residents often have different opinions.

 The Twirre was unsalvageable.
 That was the message a few years ago.
 Why is the municipality investigating a building that cannot be saved?